olitrussle/blog/_posts/2017-04-13-fixed-tracker-and-variable-rates-explained.md

 ![DVR mortgage]({{site.baseurl}}/images/post_images/DVR.jpg)

-## Choosing between a fixed rate, variable or tracker mortgage
+## Choosing between a fixed rate, variable, or tracker mortgage
 It’s very difficult to predict which type of mortgage will be cheaper over time, as this depends on your individual circumstances and the deals you’re offered as well as the broader financial environment.

 If you expect interest rates to go up in the near future, a fixed rate mortgage may be more appealing, while a variable rate mortgage may look like a better option if you expect rates to stay low or fall.
 However, it’s impossible to know exactly how the markets will move in the future.